Every child needs to be prepared both emotionally and vocationally for life outside residential care.

 Mushrooms are a staple of Asian cuisine and command a profit in the markets of both urban and rural Cambodia.
 We know how to cultivate mushrooms, and we know how to train others to grow them.
 At Rapha, we’ve trained many families to grow mushrooms, but we also take it a step further.
 We send families back to their villages with the equipment and supplies for cultivating mushrooms to sell in their local markets.
 These families are then equipped to provide an ongoing income for themselves which creates a stable environment for Rapha girls returning home.
 It’s just one example of the many innovative approaches that Rapha takes to combat trafficking.

-You can help a family lay the foundation towards financial freedom.
+You can help a family lay the foundation for financial freedom.

 Other Partnership Projects